pawanpaudel93/web-bundlr/README.md

 ## About <a name = "about"></a>

-Web Bundlr is a cli tool to deploy web apps to Arweave using Bundlr.
+Web Bundlr is a CLI tool to deploy web apps to Arweave using Bundlr.
 Arweave is a protocol that allows you to store data permanently, sustainably, with a single upfront fee and Bundlr Network is a reliable multichain solution for Arweave which is building the future of data storage by bringing the speed and ease of web2 to web3 technology.
 Learn more about [Bundlr](https://bundlr.network/) and [Arweave](https://www.arweave.org/).

 > :warning: **Deploy using Devnet bundlr first to check everything is working and then deploy using production bundlr.**